deogemini/MPIS/README.md

-#CONTRIBUTION TO THIS REPOSITORY
+##CONTRIBUTION TO THIS REPOSITORY

-      clone project
+ - Clone project
-      create branch
+ - Create branch
-      push your changes to the branch
+ - Push your changes to the branch
-     create pull request.
+ - Create pull request.